QwazyWabbitWOS/q2admin-tsmod/readme.md

 ## Using the renaming method under Windows where quake2dirsupport is "No".
 	c:\quake2\mymod\gamex86.dll - The Q2admin dll
 	c:\quake2\mymod\gamex86.real.dll - The mymod dll

+## Using the renaming method under Linux where quake2dirsupport is "No".

+	quake2/mymod/gamex86.so - The Q2admin dll
+	quake2/mymod/gamex86.real.so - The mymod dll

 Original Q2Admin readme.txt follows: